pnsn/GFAST/ShakeAlertBranch.md

 ### GCC 7.3

-As mentioned in the README, compiler versions: gcc 4.8.5 vs gcc 7.3 gcc 4.8.5 does not recognize the #pragma omp simp directive so will generate a lot of warnings on compile. gcc 7.3 will use this directive to auto vectorize the loops, which may improve performance.
-ShakeAlert servers currently (7/8/2020) have gcc 4.8.5.
-It is not clear that the SCL (Software Collections Libraries) will be available on ShakeAlert RHEL servers.
-Furthermore, this may cause complications in other packages so will try to make this compile without upgrading gcc in this branch.
+As mentioned in the README, compiler versions: gcc 4.8.5 vs gcc 7.3 gcc 4.8.5 does not recognize the "#pragma omp simd" directive so will generate a lot of warnings on compile. gcc 7.3 will use this directive to auto vectorize the loops, which may improve performance.
+The code als makes heavy use of the "#pragma omp parallel" directive.

+The "parallel" directive goes way back and is not a problem.  "simd" appears to have been introduced in OpenMP v4.0".

+ShakeAlert servers currently (7/8/2020) have gcc 4.8.5 which implements OpenMP version 3.1.
+OpenMP v4.0 was not included in gcc until version 4.9.  gcc v7.3 implements OpenMP v4.5.
+It is possible to upgrade gcc on RHEL servers by enabling the SCL (Software Collections Libraries) but it it unclear whether this will be an option on ShakeAlert RHEL servers.  (unresolved)

+### libstdc++11

+There are string function calls in the activemqcpp routines that require c++ version 11 in the original code.
+This is not an option on ShakeAlert and really kind of a gratuitous requirement.
+(unresolved)

 ### Lapack